 - They have a thousand different varieties.

-- It has its own day of observance on April 14th, National Pecan Day, and July 12th is National Pecan Pie Day.
-Lest we forget!
+- Pecans have their day of observance on April 14th, National Pecan Day, and July 12th, National Pecan Pie Day, lest we forget!

 - Albany, Georgia, is the Pecan Capital of the WORLD! (growing more than 600,000 pecan trees)

-- They are full of fiber and healthy fat, contain antioxidants, vitamins, and minerals.
+- They are full of fiber and healthy fat and contain antioxidants, vitamins, and minerals.

 - Texans claim the pecan as their state tree and invented butter pecan ice cream.
 Thank you, Texas!

-- French people in New Orleans came up with the pecan pie, of course!
+- French people in New Orleans came up with the pecan pie!

 - Wood from the pecan tree is used for furniture, flooring, paneling, and smoking meat.

-- Pecans can be ground and made into nut milk, pressed into oil, and processed into pecan butter.
+- Pecans can be ground, made into nut milk, pressed into oil, and processed into pecan butter.

-- The word pecan can be pronounced 2 ways.
+- The word pecan can be pronounced two ways.
 (I prefer the way that doesn't sound like a facility to relieve oneself, thank you.)

 Roasting is a cooking method known to deepen and enrich food flavors.
-That's what happens to pecans with these easy instructions.
+That's what happens to raw pecans with this easy roasted pecans recipe; it enhances the nutty flavor.

 First, melt 3 ½ tablespoons of salted butter.
-Not 3 and not 4.
+Not three and not four.
 Three and one-half!
 That's the perfect combination.

 Next, place 3 cups of pecan halves in a large bowl.
-Then pour butter over the nuts and sprinkle with salt.
+Then, pour the melted butter over the nuts and sprinkle with salt.
 Now, stir, stir, stir to coat every pecan with flavor.

-Line a sheet pan with parchment paper and place the pecans in a single layer on the paper and bake in a preheated oven.
+Line a sheet pan with parchment paper, place the pecans in a single layer on the paper, and toast the pecans at a 325° f preheated oven temperature.

-Then pull them out of the oven, use a long-handled set of tongs to turn the nuts over, and stir them around to help each get an even roast.
+Then, pull the roasted pecans out of the oven.
+Use a long-handled set of tongs to turn the delicious nuts over on the large baking sheet, and stir them around to help each get an even roast.
 Place them back in the oven, roast them more, and check the color towards the end.

 Toast them until they are golden brown.
 You don't want them to turn dark and have an overdone taste.

-Let the roasted pecans cool, then store them in a tightly covered container or ziplock bag either in or out of the refrigerator.
+Let the roasted pecans cool to room temperature, then store them in an airtight container or ziplock bag in or out of the refrigerator.
 A quart jar with a screw-on lid works nicely, too.
 They can also be frozen for longer preservation.

 Recipes For Roasted Pecans

-Using Buttery-Salted Roasted Pecans adds more flavor to other recipes like these:
+Using Buttery-Salted Roasted Pecans is an excellent addition with more flavor to other recipes like these:

 Of course, only if you have any leftover pecans or succeed in hiding them for later!